AKRON—Bridgestone Corp. is using resources at its Americas Technical Center in Akron to secure personal protective equipment for local Ohio hospitals.

 This effort complements an initiative under way at Bridgestone's U.S. retail operations locations, which have remained open during this pandemic to serve as an essential service provider for local communities.
 These locations offer tires, auto repair and auto maintenance.

-These retail locations also have enacted strict safety measures that go beyond enhanced cleaning and sanitization.
+The retail locations also have enacted strict safety measures that go beyond enhanced cleaning and sanitation.
 When visiting an auto care location for essential auto service, contact-free services and curbside drop-off are available for customers.

-The contribution—which represents the amount of customer donations collected at Bridgestone's network of 2,200+ tire and automotive service centers during the first quarter—will go to a COVID-19 relief fund set up by Boys & Girls Clubs of America to ensure club staff, youth, families and communities have the resources and support needed to navigate challenging circumstances during the ongoing global health pandemic.
+The contribution—which represents the amount of customer donations collected at Bridgestone's network of more than 2,200 tire and automotive service centers during the first quarter—will go to a COVID-19 relief fund set up by Boys & Girls Clubs of America to ensure club staff, youth, families and communities have the resources and support needed to navigate challenging circumstances during the ongoing global health pandemic.